Seth Towns

-Seth Towns (born November 5, 1997) is an American former college basketball player for the Ohio State Buckeyes of the Big Ten Conference.
-He previously played for the Harvard Crimson.
+Seth Emmanuel Towns (born November 5, 1997) is an American basketball assistant coach for Harvard and former college basketball player.
+He played college basketball for the Harvard Crimson, the Ohio State Buckeyes, and the Howard Bison.
+He entered the 2023–24 NCAA Division I men's basketball season as an extremely rare eighth-year senior, but having only played in three seasons.
+Between injuries, a voluntary year away from the sport, and an NCAA blanket waiver granted to players active during the COVID-19 pandemic, Towns entered 2023–24 with up to two years of collegiate eligibility remaining.
+He previously played for the Harvard Crimson where he was the 2018 Ivy League Player of the Year as a sophomore, and then the Ohio State Buckeyes which saw him compete in just the 2020–21 season.

-Early life and high school career
+Early life

 Towns is from Columbus, Ohio and attended Northland High School.
 He was recruited to Harvard by coach Tommy Amaker, who told him a Harvard degree would give him a platform that went beyond basketball and that he would be crazy not to come to Harvard.

-Recruiting

 On June 15, 2015, Towns committed to play college basketball for Harvard over Ohio State and Michigan.

 College career

 Towns led the Crimson in scoring with 15.8 points per game as a sophomore while also contributing 5.4 rebounds and 1.8 assists per game.
-He shot 49.3 percent of his 3-point attempts in Ivy League play and led Harvard to a share of the regular season championship.
+He shot 49.3 percent of his three-point attempts in Ivy League play and led Harvard to a share of the regular season championship.
 At the conclusion of the regular season Towns was named Ivy League Player of the Year, becoming the third sophomore to receive the honor.
 He scored 24 points and 12 rebounds in the Ivy League semifinal versus Cornell.

 On November 3, 2018, it was announced that Towns was out indefinitely with a knee injury.
 Towns would miss his junior season.

 On December 23, 2019, it was announced that Towns would undergo a season ending surgery, ending his tenure at Harvard.
 On March 21, 2020, he decided to transfer to Ohio State, choosing the Buckeyes over Duke.
 Towns was detained by police at a protest on May 29.
 He was involved in a car accident on November 25, and missed the game against Illinois State.
 Towns averaged 3.8 points and 2.2 rebounds per game during the 2020–21 season.
 He underwent back surgery in September 2021 and was expected to miss several months.

 On September 4, 2022, Towns announced that he was stepping away from basketball.
+He took the 2022–23 season off before announcing on May 15, 2023, that he was returning and intending to transfer out of Ohio State.
+The announcement would make him an eighth-year redshirt senior in 2023–24.
+On May 21, he committed to Howard University.

+Coaching career

+After going undrafted in the 2024 NBA draft, Towns was hired as an assistant coach by Harvard.